 Plane sailing is navigation with a plane chart.

-An alternative to plane sailing, with a globe, is never practiced today.
+An alternative to plane sailing, with a globe, is rarely practiced today.

 Another alternative, using polar projections to plot great circles, is commonly used for navigating long distances.

 A length of wood which is significantly longer than it is wide, and significantly wider than it is thick.
 The term usually refers to the planks along the sides of a wooden vessel.